Toronto International Film Festival: Background

-TIFF was once centred on the Yorkville neighbourhood, but the Toronto Entertainment District later gained a greater level of prominence.
+TIFF was once centred on the Yorkville neighbourhood, but, following the closure of the University Theatre in 1986, which had been used for the nightly gala presentations, the festival moved downtown to the Toronto Entertainment District, with most galas initially being held at the Ryerson Theatre and the closing night gala at Roy Thomson Hall.
 TIFF is known for the celebrity buzz it brings to the area with international media setting up near its restaurants and stores for photos and interviews with the stars.
 In 2010, TIFF opened its permanent headquarters, TIFF Lightbox, a year-round home for the appreciation of film in the heart of downtown Toronto, although TIFF films are still screened at a wider variety of venues, including the Scotiabank Theatre Toronto, rather than exclusively at the Lightbox.

 TIFF has grown, steadily adding initiatives throughout the years.
 TIFF Cinematheque (formerly Cinematheque Ontario) and the Film Reference Library (FRL) opened in 1990.
 The TIFF Kids International Film Festival (formerly Sprockets) launched in 1998.
 Film Circuit began exhibiting independent and Canadian films in under-serviced cities across Canada in 1994.

 The festival also organizes the TIFF Film Circuit, a program which partners with local organizations in other Canadian towns and cities to present screenings of films that have previously been shown at TIFF.

 In May 2024, TIFF announced that it will launch a full film market in 2026.

+Leadership

+Throughout its history, TIFF has had numerous periods when the same individual served as both a head of the festival and the parent organization.
+Other times, the positions have diverged.
+It also has had co-directors at some times.

+Festival Director

+After the founding, Wayne Clarkson became festival director in 1978, when it was still known as the Toronto Festival of Festivals.
+In 1986, the founder of the Vancouver International Film Festival, Leonard Schein, became festival director, but resigned after just one festival cycle.
+Deputy director Helga Stephenson was elevated as interim head of the organization before taking over the position permanently in 1987.